graphp/graph/README.md

 Depending on how the edges are constructed, the whole graph can either be undirected, can be a [directed graph](http://en.wikipedia.org/wiki/Directed_graph) (aka digraph) or be a [mixed graph](http://en.wikipedia.org/wiki/Simple_graph#Mixed_graph).
 Edges are also allowed to form [loops](http://en.wikipedia.org/wiki/Loop_%28graph_theory%29) (i.e. an edge from vertex A pointing to vertex A again).
 Also, [multiple edges](http://en.wikipedia.org/wiki/Multiple_edges) from vertex A to vertex B  are supported as well (aka parallel edges), effectively forming a [multigraph](http://en.wikipedia.org/wiki/Multigraph) (aka pseudograph).
 And of course, any combination thereof is supported as well.
 While many authors try to differentiate between these core concepts, this library tries hard to not impose any artificial limitations or assumptions on your graphs.

+## Components

+This library provides the core data structures for working with graphs, its vertices, edges and attributes.

+There are several official components built on top of these structures to provide commonly needed functionality.
+This architecture allows these components to be used independently and on demand only.

+Following is a list of some highlighted components.
+A list of all official components can be found in the [graphp project](https://github.com/graphp).

 ### Graph drawing

-The library supports visualizing graph images, including them into webpages, opening up images from within CLI applications and exporting them as PNG, JPEG or SVG file formats (among many others).
+This library is built to support visualizing graph images, including them into webpages, opening up images from within CLI applications and exporting them as PNG, JPEG or SVG file formats (among many others).
 Because [graph drawing](http://en.wikipedia.org/wiki/Graph_drawing) is a complex area on its own, the actual layouting of the graph is left up to the excelent [GraphViz](http://www.graphviz.org/) "Graph Visualization Software" and we merely provide some convenient APIs to interface with GraphViz.

+See [graphp/graphviz](https://github.com/graphp/graphviz) for more details.

 ### Common algorithms

 Besides graph drawing, one of the most common things to do with graphs is running algorithms to solve common graph problems.
-Therefor this library includes implementations for a number of commonly used graph algorithms:
+Therefor this library is being used as the basis for implementations for a number of commonly used graph algorithms:

 * Search
     * Deep first (DFS)